 For funders and brokers, the process can feel just as frustrating.
 Applications stack up, data entry takes hours, and small mistakes slow everything down.
 In many cases, what should take days drags on for several weeks.

-AI is changing the way funders handle loan processing by automating tasks, flagging errors early, and helping underwriters focus on what really matters.
+AI is changing the way financial institutions handle loan processing by automating tasks, flagging errors early, and helping underwriters focus on what really matters.

 In this article, we’ll look at how AI can help speed up loan processing, reduce errors, and make the experience smoother for both funders and borrowers.